19 September 2011

 Death Match by Leslie Peppers

-I want to walk away, even though I am inside, this thing is 4 feet from me and it is upsetting, but I stay to give JD for support and to see if things goes bad.
+I want to walk away, even though I am inside, this thing is 4 feet from me and it is upsetting, but I stay to give JD support and to see if things go bad.
 He has grabbed the square shovel with sides on the spade.
 I thought that was not the best shovel for this, then I realize I will not have to live with the image of it being decapitated, so I'm cool.
 JD raised the shovel and struck it so hard things on the deck fell over.
 This made it angry.
 He struck it again.
 This time it looked at him, raised its' tail and shook its' rattle.
 I heard it.
 Then it tried to strike JD.
 His jaw dropped and he looked at me.
-Then JD turns, looks at the snake and says "I killed your brother too."
+Then JD turns, looks at the snake and says, "I killed your brother too."
 (This is a reference to the one that bit him and sent him to the Trauma Unit.)
 Are you serious?
 Did he just talk to that thing?
-I finally screamed and he killed it.
+I finally screamed,"Kill it." and he did.

 The seeing impaired version of Alpha Bravo Charlie's, the NATO phonetic alphabet